For a full description please visit Toronto Met's Terms and Conditions.

 - Mathematical Oncology and Immunology

-Our group is comprised of six professors from the Department of Mathematics, each with their own area of expertise.
-As a collective, diversity is our strength, as we offer a high degree of flexibility and a wide range of options to those who join our research efforts.
-Our supervising professors include:
+Our group is comprised of professors from the Department of Mathematics, each with their own area of expertise.
+Diversity is our strength.
+We offer flexibility and a wide range of options to those who join our research efforts.

-"It can be amazing to construct a model with relatively simple math that enables monitoring the complex physiological processes; How they are connected and how disruptions of these processes may result in the most deadly diseases in the world!
+"It can be amazing to construct a model with relatively simple math that enables monitoring the complex physiological processes.
 It is even more astonishing when the model simulates and predicts novel therapies!"